Riding a 160km (100 Mile) Endurance Race in Scoot Boots!

 Zoe & Hadley

 Between my partner and I, we have 4 other horses.
 My partner has a Standardbred called Nash, who has also taken a shine to endurance as well.
 He started just by being the extra horse we took out whilst we were training Hadley.
 We then realised he was keeping up and doing really well!
-So he is attempting his first 80km race in October 2020, as shown in the photo below.
+So he is attempting his first 80km race in October 2020.

 We very recently, just got Hadley’s little sister, Shiloh.
 We hope she can live up to her big brother’s standards and will be training over the 2020/2021 Australian summer (December-February) to try her first endurance rides at the start of the 2021 season.